ibexa/documentation-developer/docs/updating/4_upgrade_the_code.md

-# 4. Upgrade your code
+# 4. Upgrade the code

 If you are updating to v3.0 from a lower version, you need to make a number of modifications to your code.